 Osmond Community School keeps a cumulative record file for each student who enrolls in the school.
-This cumulative folder contains family background information, health data, scores on standardized intelligence, achievement and aptitude tests, records of academic work completed and grades received, attendance data, results of examinations given by ESU 8, and other such materials.
+This cumulative folder contains family background information, scores on standardized intelligence, achievement and aptitude tests, records of academic work completed and grades received, attendance data, and other such materials.

-Both (a) parents of students under 18 years of age and (b) students 18 years or more in age have legal authority to review and inspect their individual cumulative record maintained by the school.
+Parents of students have the legal authority to review and inspect their child's cumulative record maintained by the school.
 Inspection of such records must be done within the office of the superintendent, principal, or guidance counselor and during normal school hours.